astropenguin/pandas-dataclasses/README.md

-v0.6 | Support for extension array and dtype v0.7 | Support for hierarchical columns v0.8 | Support for mypy and callable pandas factory v1.0 | Initial major release (freezing public features until v2.0)
+v0.6 | Support for extension array and dtype v0.7 | Support for hierarchical columns v0.8 | Support for mypy and callable pandas factory v0.9 | Support for Ellipsis (`...`) as an alias of field name v0.10 | Support for union type in type hints v0.11 | Support for Python 3.11 and drop support for Python 3.7 v0.12 | Support for multiple items received in a single field v1.0 | Initial major release (freezing public features until v2.0)

 <!-- References -->